NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 A judge who decides that aggravating or mitigating circumstance exists can impose a sentence below or above the guideline range.
 But, if they choose to depart from the guidelines, they must state their reason in writing.

 A special type of downward departure request by the federal prosecutor is called “substantial assistance.”
-This could be granted by the federal judge when a defendant provided substantial cooperation in the criminal investigation of another offender.
+A federal judge could grant it when a defendant provided substantial cooperation in the criminal investigation of another offender.

 What is the Booker Case?